playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 1. You access data from a ref using `.current`
 2. It does not trigger a re-render when updating values (more on that soon)

-This makes `useRef` perfect for things like `setTimeout` and `setInterval` returned values; they need to be persisted to clean up properly, but do not need to display to the user, so we can avoid re-rendering.
+This makes `useRef` perfect for things like `setTimeout` and `setInterval` returned values; they need to be persisted to clean up properly but do not need to be displayed to the user, so we can avoid re-rendering.

 ### `useRef`s Don't Trigger `useEffect`s {#useref-dont-trigger-useeffect}

-Because `useRef` doesn't trigger a re-render, our `useEffect` will never re-run; **`useEffect` doesn't listen to the passed array values, but rather checks _the reference_ of the array's value**.
+Because `useRef` doesn't trigger a re-render, our `useEffect` will never re-run; **`useEffect` doesn't listen to the **passed array values but rather** checks _the reference_ of the array's value**.

 > What does this mean?